 \subsection{Discrete approximation via the empirical Christoffel function}

-In this Section $\mu$ is a probability measure on $\R^p$ with compact support $S$.
+In this section $\mu$ is a probability measure on $\R^p$ with compact support $S$.
 We focus on the statistical setting where information on $\mu$ is available only through a sample of points drawn independently from the given distribution $\mu$.
 In this setting, for every $n \in \NN$, let $\mu_n$ denote the empirical measure uniformly supported on an independent sample of $n$ points distributed according to $\mu$.
 It is worth emphasizing that in principle $\Lambda_{\mu_n,d}$ is easy to compute and requires the inversion of a square matrix of size $s(d)$, see (\ref{eq:defKappa}).
 Note that the definition in (\ref{eq:defKappa}) can only be used if the empirical moment matrix, $\M_d(\mu_n)$ is invertible which is the case almost surely if $\M_d(\mu)$ is invertible and $n$ is large enough.
 Alternatively, the numerical evaluation of $\Lambda_{\mu_n,d}(\x)$ at $\x\in\R^n$, fixed arbitrary, reduces to solving the convex quadratic programming problem (\ref{eq:christoffel}), which can in principle be done efficiently even in high dimension, see Remark \ref{numeval}.

 Our second main result is for fixed $d\in\NN$ and relates the population Christoffel function $\Lambda_{\mu,d}$ and its empirical version $\Lambda_{\mu_n,d}$, as $n$ increases.
 We proceed by distinguishing what happens far from $S$ and close to $S$.
 First, Lemma \ref{lem:prelimDiscrete} ensures that both Christoffel functions associated with $\mu$ and $\mu_n$ vanish far from $S$ so that the influence of this region can be neglected.
-On the other hand, when closer to $S$ one remains in a compact set and the strong law of large numbers allows to conclude.
+Second, when closer to $S$ one remains in a compact set and the strong law of large numbers applies.